ELeeAstro/mini_chem/README.md

 This repository contains the standalone version of mini-chem, containing the source code and testing modules for users to use for their own purposes.

-The branch 'multi_threading' contains the threadsafe code, suitable for GCM modelling.
-We recommend using the source files from this branch as the production methods inside the GCM model.
+The branch 'multi_threading' contains the threadsafe code, suitable for GCM modelling that make use of OpenMP.
+We recommend using the source files from this branch as the production methods inside the GCM model, with or without OpenMP.

 ## mini_chem.nml